Nanaimo Bar Recipe

 -

-Combine 1/2 cup butter, white sugar, and cocoa powder in a pot and on low, melting the butter and ingredients together.
+Combine 1/2 cup butter, sugar, and cocoa powder in a pot and on low, melting the butter and ingredients together.
 Stir occasionally until melted and smooth.

 -